National Assembly of Zambia

 The National Assembly is Zambia's unicameral legislative body.
 Between 1972 and 1990, Zambia was a one-party state with the United National Independence Party (UNIP) as the sole legal party.

-The current National Assembly, formed following elections held on 11 August 2016, has a total of 166 members.
+The current National Assembly, formed following elections held in 2021, has a total of 166 members.
 156 members are directly elected in single-member constituencies using the simple plurality (or first-past-the-post) system.
 Eight additional seats are filled through presidential appointment.
 The Speaker, first deputy speaker and the Vice President are also granted a seat in the assembly.

 Electoral system

 Of the 167 members of the National Assembly, 156 are elected by the first-past-the-post system in single-member constituencies, with a further eight appointed by the President and three others being ex-officio members: the Vice President, the Speaker and one deputy speakers (one elected from outside the National Assembly, while another is chosen among the elected members of the house).
 The minimum voting age is 18, whilst National Assembly candidates must be at least 21.